fabasoad/setup-whitespace-action/README.md

     # (Optional) If "true" it installs wspace even if it is already installed on
     # a runner.
 Otherwise, skips installation.
 Defaults to false.
     force: "false"
-    # (Optional) GitHub token that is used to send requests to GitHub API such
+    # (Optional) GitHub token that is used to send requests to GitHub API.
-    # as installing Java.
-Defaults to the token provided by GitHub Actions.
+    # Defaults to the token provided by GitHub Actions environment.
-    # environment.
     github-token: "${{ github.token }}"
 ```